UCA Quick Facts

 - Central Asian Faculty Development Programme (CAFDP)

-UCA is an expensive endeavour, requiring the support of many.
 The Governments of Tajikistan, Kyrgyzstan and Kazakhstan have all contributed land and extended various fiscal benefits.
 They will continue to support UCA's fund-raising efforts over time.
-His Highness the Aga Khan has already contributed a total of $15 million for an endowment fund which will be expanded.
-International donor agencies, governments, foundations, corporations and individuals are supporting UCA through material and intellectual resources.
+The Aga Khan Development Network has contributed a total of US$254 million towards the University of Central Asia from 2000-2018.
+International donor agencies, governments, foundations, corporations and individuals are also supporting UCA through material and intellectual resources.

 UCA is a secular institution of higher education embracing no religion or creed and open to men and women of all faiths and traditions, or no religious beliefs, purely based on merit.